Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: comparing to direct-isomorph-check generated isomorphs

 Above we demonstrated good invariance of the structure and dynamics along active-matter isomorphs generated by the $\Tc$ method \cite{saw23a}.
 That method is easy to use and efficient because it requires just a single steady-state configuration at the reference state point in order to trace out the corresponding active-matter isomorph in the relevant phase diagram, \textit{in casu} the $(\rho,D,\tau)$ diagram of the AOUP model.
 An alternative method for tracing out active-matter isomorphs is the analytical ``direct isomorph-check'' (DIC) method, which in Appendix A of Ref. \onlinecite{saw23a} was shown to result in somewhat better isomorph-invariance of the dynamics for the AOUP Kob-Andersen binary LJ model.

-Consider first a standard passive Newtonian systems involving LJ pair interactions of any kind, i.e., single-component, binary, or polydisperse systems, defined by some mixing rule that may or may not be the presently used Lorentz-Berthelot rule.
-For such a system the analytical DIC recipe for tracing out a standard equilibrium Newtonian isomorph \cite{boh12,ing12a} is
+Consider first a standard passive Newtonian systems involving LJ pair interactions of any kind, i.e., single-component, binary, or polydisperse systems, defined by some mixing rule.
+For such a system the analytical DIC recipe for tracing out a standard equilibrium isomorph \cite{boh12,ing12a} is

 \be \frac{h(\rho)}{T} \,=\,{\rm Const.} \ee Here $h(\rho)$ is the following function of density \cite{boh12,ing12a}